truzo/tomango-2018/site/content/blog/3-ways-to-organise-your-website-project-portfolio.md

 title: "3 ways to organise your website's project portfolio"
 author: "mark"
 date: 2016-12-05 10:50:57
-excerpt: Inspiration and ideas for ways to display your projects portfolio on your website.
+description: Inspiration and ideas for ways to display your projects portfolio on your website.
 banner: images/blog/ECE-banner.jpg
 bannerLarge: images/blog/ECE-banner.jpg
 blog/categories: